carpentries-incubator/fair-explainable-ml/episodes/3-model-eval.md

 :::::::::::::::::::::::::::::::::::::::::: callout

-TODO we've discussed binary classification but for other types of tasks there are different metrics.
-E.g., top-k accuracy for multi-class problems, ROC for regression tasks
+We've discussed binary classification but for other types of tasks there are different metrics.
+For example,

-TODO also discuss F1 score here?
+* Multi-class problems often use [Top-K accuracy](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.top_k_accuracy_score.html), a metric of how often the true response appears in their top-K guesses.
+* Regression tasks often use the [Area Under the ROC curve (AUC ROC)](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) as a measure of how well the classifier performs at different thresholds.

 ::::::::::::::::::::::::::::::::::::::::::::::::::